 Not everyone who wants to do CQF would be acquainted with the subject materials of the course.
 Thus, before you take the course, you can take three subjects as primers.

-In CQF program, you can take the full course or split it in two levels.
+In the CQF program, you can take the full course or split it into two levels.
 After the program, you will have the opportunity for lifelong learning.
-This is the most unique part of CQF program.
-Even if many passed out students complain about the excessive fees, but very few program offers lifelong learning opportunity without having to pay any extra cost.
+This is a unique part of the CQF program.
+Even if many passed out, students complain about the excessive fees, but very few programs offer lifelong learning opportunities without having to pay any extra cost.
 That way, you will be in constant touch of the subject matter and gradually will be able to update your knowledge base and apply the same in your respective professional field.

-As per CQF website, there are around two core CQF lectures a week which run from 6.00pm – 8.30pm (GMT).
+As per the CQF website, there are around two core CQF lectures a week, which run from 6.00pm – 8.30pm (GMT).
 All training is delivered live via webcast, is also recorded and made available on the CQF Portal within 24 hours.

 CQF Program Fees